librautoo/PhDOfferIsComing/README.md

     brew install node
     gem install bundler
     ```
 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
+[For me, first run `bundle config set --local path 'vendor/bundle'` to install Gems Locally (Recommended) then run `bundle install`]
 1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+[For me,`bundle exec jekyll serve -l -H localhost`]

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`

-For me in the terminal, type `wsl` and then `bundle exec jekyll serve -l -H localhost`.

 ## Using Docker